softlang/megaaxioms/README.md

 ## Loading

+Load EMF model using `swipl src/models/emf.pl`.
+It demonstrates SoLaSote as a whole and covers all types and relations.

-Load EMF model using `swipl src/models/emf.pl`
+Load EMF conformance trace model by using `swipl src/models/emf_trace_conformance.pl` and the EMF code generation trace model by using `swipl src/models/emf_trace_generate.pl`.
+They demonstrate the extended formalization of traceability.

+Load Django model using `swipl src/models/django.pl`.
+The Django model demonstrates maximum inference.
+Hence, any facts that can be inferred based on `src/solasote/inference.pl` are not stated explicitly.

 Use `halt.` to stop the SWIPL session.

 ## Testing

-Run tests by loading the test file `swipl test/models/emf.pl` and executing `?- run_tests.`.
+Run tests by loading the test file, e.g., `swipl test/models/emf.pl` and executing `?- run_tests.`.
 If you want to execute a single unit test specify the test by its qualified name, e.g., `?- run_tests(ok_relation:part_of).`.

-We test the KB for the emf model src/models/emf.pl against the constraints implemented in src/common/ok_type.pl and src/common/ok_relation.pl.
+We test the KB for the emf model `src/models/emf.pl against the constraints implemented in `src/solasote/ok_type.pl` and `src/solasote/ok_relation.pl`.

 Tests follow this pattern: